-- 1. Looked After Children and previously Looked After Children. - 2.
+- 1. Looked after children and all previously looked after children, including those children who appear (to the admission authority) to have been in state care outside of England and ceased to be in state care as a result of being adopted. - 2.
 Children who have a sibling in the school at the time of admission. - 3.
 Baptised Catholic children resident in the parishes of Christ the King and Our Lady; Our Lady of the Annunciation; Our Lady of the Assumption; St John Vianney and St Mary, Woolton. - 4.
 Other baptised Catholic children. - 5.
 Children attending one of the following Catholic Feeder Primary Schools in the parishes named in criterion 3 above:

-St Gregory's

-St Paschal Baylon

-Holy Family, Halewood (Knowsley LA)

-St Andrew's, Halewood (Knowsley LA)

-St Mark's, Halewood (Knowsley LA)
+Christ the King Much Woolton Our Lady of Good Help Our Lady of the Assumption Our Lady's Bishop Eton St Gregory's St Paschal Baylon Holy Family, Halewood (Knowsley LA) St Andrew's, Halewood (Knowsley LA) St Mark's, Halewood (Knowsley LA)

-Created by Liverpool Archdiocese Version Policy reviewed by Headteacher Formally approved by Governors' Policy Committee Review Date Page 1 of 4 16 March 2015 3.00 29-01-2018 30-01-2018 Spring Term 2019
+Created by Liverpool Archdiocese Version Policy reviewed by Headteacher For formal approval by Governors' Policy Committee Review Date Page 1 of 4 16 March 2015 4.00 18-10-2022 18-10-2022 Spring Term 2023